Holendrecht/Holendrecht/README.md

 ## &#x270d;  System Admin & Security

 Besides programming I also do System Management and Security.
-I do this for a fee. <br> If you are interested you can contract me via my email: cryptonic@riseup.net
+I do this for a fee.
+If you are interested you can contract me via my email: cryptonic@riseup.net

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)